 Subscription

-Skapi database provides subscription feature.
+Skapi database provides a subscription feature.

 to true

-Lets assume user 'A' uploads a record in table 'Posts' with subscription group 1.
+Let's assume user 'A' uploads a record in table 'Posts' with subscription group 1.

 // User 'A' uploads record in subscription table.